-Fuel Range : Shows the approximate distance the vehicle can be driven without refueling.
+Fuel Range (Base Cluster): Fuel Range displays the approximate distance the vehicle can be driven without refueling.
 LOW will be displayed when the vehicle is low on fuel.
 The fuel range estimate is based on an average of the vehicle's fuel economy over recent driving history and the amount of fuel remaining in the fuel tank.